-Imagine you have two events.
+Imagine you have two properties.
 You need $10,000 in additional funding for each of them to make them happen.
 One is very commercially appealing and you raise the $10,000 without breaking a sweat.
 The other has an extremely small or niche market, doesn’t have any critical mass, or maybe it is a particularly tough or dry subject, and you end up spending an inordinate amount of time trying in vain to raise the cash.
 Your board is calling in favours, you’re discounting like crazy, but you never even get close to your goal.

 We are not talking about grants or donations, which can be earmarked to fund specific projects.
 We are talking about marketing.
 When you sell sponsorship, you are not selling the right to underwrite your costs; you are selling marketing opportunity, and it is worth what it’s worth.
 Sponsorship is unallocated funds, and as long as you deliver whatever has been promised to the sponsor, you are free to do with it whatever you please.

-Those great, but un-commercial, programs of yours need to be put on the backburner.
+Those great, but un-commercial, properties of yours need to be put on the backburner.
 Stop even pursuing sponsorship of them.
 At best, it will require a lot of your time and still underperform.
 At worst, it will be an utter waste of time and talent, damaging your credibility with sponsors who may be good candidates for some of your other events, and making you hate your job.

 If there are a few decent benefits, you could add them to other sponsorship offers, providing a bit of added value, but not requiring a lot of marketing weight.